Worried about someone's mental health?

 The Mix

-If you’re under 25 and need help but don’t know where to turn, call the Mix for free.
+If you’re under 25 and need help but don’t know where to turn, call The Mix for free.
 They’ll explore your situation with you and find organisations that may be able to help you further.
 You can also webchat to them.

-Telephone: 0808 808 4994
+Phone: 0808 808 4994

 Mood Swings